 After the Trumpocalypse: What should we expect now?
 In “After the Trumpocalypse: What Happened?”
 I attempted to explain–if only to satisfy myself–how Donald Trump won the 2016 US presidential election.
 But what happens now?
 We have no idea.
 Given Donald Trump’s erratic and unprincipled record in his business, public, and private life, there is absolutely no […]Read More After the Trumpocalypse: What Should We Expect Now?

-Recently, I was invited to participate on a panel at the Organization of Military Museums of Canada conference in Calgary.
-The organizer wanted to bring together scholars who had something to say about the potential for partnerships between museum curators and university scholars, based in part on some of the innovative ideas around public engagement […]Read More University-Museum Partnerships: The “Placing Memory” Project and Community-Based Research
+In the spring of 2016, I was invited to participate on a panel at the Organization of Military Museums of Canada conference in Calgary.
+The organizer wanted to bring together scholars who had something to say about the potential for partnerships between museum curators and university scholars, based in part on some of the innovative […]Read More University-Museum Partnerships: The “Placing Memory” Project and Community-Based Research

 Over the years, friends and family members have often joked with me that once the summer comes, I don’t really have to work.
 Usually (I think) this is in fun, and my standard reply is something like, “I don’t remember seeing you in grad school …” It’s my way of reminding them (and myself) that […]Read More A Professor’s Summer (2016)